One NestJS product, many microservice subdomains.

-Each subdomain has its own SSL termination.
-Most fail silently.
+Each has its own SSL — and most fail silently.

 NestJS agencies running microservice architectures deal with cert-manager renewal failures on Kubernetes when a stuck Order resource blocks ACME issuance across every service in the cluster, AWS ALB cert mis-attachment when adding a new microservice subdomain without attaching its ACM cert to the listener, and Google Cloud Run custom-domain mappings that silently break during region migrations.
 Merlonix monitors SSL and DNS so you catch certificate failures before clients see handshake errors on their gRPC clients or WebSocket connections.